shanto20-dev/KloudClone/README.md

 * The song show page displays information about the uploader of the song, the album art,  the description of the song, and the ability to pause/play the song immediately on the player
 * The music player persists as you click through different songs
 * Each song has a comment section, where users can add or delete their own comments to songs
-* If you are the owner of a song, you can edit song details with a modal
+* If you are the owner of a song, you can edit song details with a modal or delete the song

 ## User Page